meavk/k8s-in-codespaces-routing/README.md

        app: imdb-ui
    ```

 4. The `kic` CLI has `build` commands for building and deploying the apps.
-Add one to build and deploy IMDB UI by creating new file `imdb-ui` in `cli/.kic/commands/build` folder.
-It can be seen that it's mostly a copy paste of the same for `imdb` except for a few changes.
+Add one to build and deploy IMDB UI by creating a new file `imdb-ui` in `cli/.kic/commands/build` folder.
+It can be seen that it's mostly a copy-paste of the same for `imdb` except for a few changes.

     ```bash
     #!/bin/bash